rashee1997/ai-wallgen/README.md

 - Debug mode support
 - System compatibility checks

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Google's Gemini API and Imagen 3 model for AI image generation
-- The open-source community for various tools and libraries
-- All contributors to this project
-- Special thanks to the Python community for the excellent libraries used in this project

 ---